 Figure 5.
 Composition of BNDES’ adjusted net income (2002–2018)

 Source: BNDES financial reports

 In 2017, a new dividend policy that sets the dividend pay-out ratio between 25% and 60% was institutionalised.
-This policy was dubbed the ‘’ in 15 years.
-Reformers that this policy would allow BNDES to accumulate retained earnings, strengthen capital structure, weaken dependence on state funding, and eventually curb government influence on BNDES’ operations.
+This policy was dubbed the ‘biggest reform’ in 15 years.
+Reformers expect that this policy would allow BNDES to accumulate retained earnings, strengthen capital structure, weaken dependence on state funding, and eventually curb government influence on BNDES’ operations.

 Through the multidimensional retreat of BNDES from the Brazilian economy, the reformers may now be seeing the anticipated results.
 The capital adequacy ratio has nearly doubled over the past three years, recording 36% in 2019 3Q.
 Return on asset and equity ratios have increased by around five-fold and three-fold, respectively.
 In the next few earnings announcements, we may even see BNDES’ dividend payments temporarily increase despite low dividend ratio due to BNDES’ recent sales of corporate shares.

 Using these financial performances as evidence of success, the reformers will try to continue the market-oriented restructuring which has recently been put on hold due to the pandemic-induced economic instability.
 Despite these circumstances, BNDES is still surprisingly ambitious in its potential contribution to Brazil’s development.
 How the development projects in demand will be financed remains uncertain.
 Furthermore, the demand for the ‘return’ of BNDES is increasing amid the COVID-19 pandemic.
 As a result, the bitter policy debate on the desirable role of BNDES in the Brazilian economy will continue.